rladigital/rla-static-site/src/pages/news/10-questions-with-david-dent.md

 I’ve got a really eclectic taste, maybe some reggae, dance, or rock - definitely something that would embarrass my daughter.

-**We’re on a pitch and it’s pizza time, what are you ordering?**

-A Kebab, much better than a Pizza.

 **Summarise RLA in one word.**

 Passionate.